eweissm/eweissm.github.io/_portfolio/portfolio-1.md

 **2 DOF Cylindrical Printer**
-While the print head development was unequivocally a team effort, the development of the structure and controls for our full-scale prototype system fell on my shoulders as I was Rosotics’ only structural and controls engineer at the time.
-Thus, I was responsible for modeling the machine in SolidWorks, using FEA and first principles to validate the designs, and coordinating with machine shops to order components.
-I was then responsible for implementing and coding the control systems (a Parker ACR controller and drivers using a Nabtesco gearbox).
+I lead the development of our largest printer.
 The result was a machine which could locate our 40 lb. print head with 0.1 mm repeatability over a 12 ft diameter by 6 ft high cylindrical table.
 Additionally, the table could support an 800 lb. distributed load without the code needing to accommodate for the deflection of the print bed.
+I was then responsible for implementing and coding the control systems (a Parker ACR controller and drivers).

 ![image](https://github.com/user-attachments/assets/ddd25c87-d8ca-4fb1-9cd9-eca5de9f40ed)
 ![image](https://github.com/user-attachments/assets/1e1ff1f6-9029-4e67-adb8-4336e5abe2e2)